Amruth22/AI-Powered-Incident-Response-System/ARCHITECTURE.md

 ## 📋 **Overview**

-This document describes the professional architecture of the AI-Powered Incident Response System, designed with clean separation of concerns and modular components.
+This document describes the professional architecture of the TRUE Parallel AI-Powered Incident Response System, designed with simultaneous agent execution and clean separation of concerns.

 ## 🎯 **Design Principles**